martin-ger/esp_wifi_repeater/README.md

 By setting upstream_kbps and downstream_kbps to a value != 0 (0 is the default), you can limit the maximum bitrate of the ESP's AP.
 This value is a limit that applies to the traffic of all connected clients.
 Packets that would exeed the defined bitrate are dropped.
 The traffic shaper uses the "Token Bucket" algorithm with a bucket size of currently four times the bitrate per seconds, allowing for bursts, when there was no traffic before.

 # MQTT Support
-Since version 1.3 the router has a build-in MQTT client (thanks to Tuan PM for his library https://github.com/tuanpmt/esp_mqtt).
+Since version 1.3 the router has a built-in MQTT client (thanks to Tuan PM for his library https://github.com/tuanpmt/esp_mqtt).
 This can help to integrate the router/repeater into the IoT.
 A home automation system can e.g. make decisions based on infos about the currently associated stations, it can switch on and of the repeaters (e.g. based on a time schedule), or it can simply be used to monitor the load.
 The router can be connected either to a local MQTT broker or to a publicly available broker in the cloud.
 However, currently it does not support TLS encryption.

 By default the MQTT client is disabled.
 It can be enabled by setting the config parameter "mqtt_host" to a hostname different from "none".
 To configure MQTT you can set the following parameters:
 - set mqtt_host _IP_or_hostname_: IP or hostname of the MQTT broker ("none" disables the MQTT client)